Find Affordable College Courses

 The following schools top our list of the Most Popular Audiovisual Communications Undergraduate Certificate Colleges.

 Our 2023 rankings named Omega Studios’ School of Applied Recording Arts & Sciences the most popular school in Maryland for audiovisual communications students working on their undergraduate certificate.
-Located in the suburb of Rockville, Omega Studios' School of Applied Recording Arts & Sciences is a private for-profit college with a fairly small student population.
+Located in the suburb of Rockville, Omega Studios' School of Applied Recording Arts & Sciences is a private for-profit school with a fairly small student population.

 About 6% of the students majoring in audiovisual at the school are women while 94% are male.